Friday, 8 May 2020

 21st February 2020.

-The visit to this Shri Kanakapureeswarar / Swarnapureeswarar Temple was a part of 2020 Maha Shivaratri Temples Visit, on 21st February 2020.
-This temple is about a KM from the Village.
-After Attuputhur Sri Atheeswarar Temple's visit our next destination was to this temple at Kattavakkam, Enathur.
-The temple at Kattavakkam is on the north east direction of Nagareshu Kanchi also called as Ekambaranathar Temple, the prithvi ( earth ), one of the Panchabhuta / Pancha bhoota temples.
+The visit to this Shri Kanakapureeswarar / Swarnapureeswarar Temple was a part of the 2020 Maha Shivaratri Temples Visit, on 21st February 2020.
+This temple is about a km from the Village.
+After Attuputhur Sri Atheeswarar Temple, our next destination was this temple at Kattavakkam, Enathur.
+The temple at Kattavakkam is in the northeast direction of Nagareshu Kanchi, also called Ekambaranathar Temple, the Prithvi (earth), one of the Panchabhuta/Pancha Bhoota temples.
 It was around 17.30 hrs when we reached the temple.
-A Pallava period beheaded Rishabam is abandoned about 50 meters from the temple, reminded us the antiquity of the original temple.
+A Pallava-period beheaded Rishabam is abandoned about 50 meters from the temple, reminding us of the antiquity of the original temple.

 Moolavar: Sri Kanakapureeswarar

 The temple is away from the Village on an elevated level.
 Probably the original temple might have existed on that spot.
-A Lotus pond is on the opposite to the Temple.
-The Balipeedam and Rishabam are in front.
-Moolavar is believed to be of Swayambhu without brahmareka and about 5 feet tall on a square avudayar.
+A Lotus pond is on the opposite side of the Temple.
+The balipeedam and Rishabam are in front.
+Moolavar is believed to be of Swayambhu without Brahmareka and about 5 feet tall on a square avudayar.

 ARCHITECTURE

-The temple is with sanctum sanctorum with a eka thala vesara Vimana.
-The stucco image of Agasthiyar, Pulasthiyar and Vivarjitha ( Devlok bird Annam ) worshiping Lord Shiva with golden bilva leaves is at the east face of the Vimana.
-The total temple was constructed with bricks and cement.
+The temple has a sanctum sanctorum with an eka thala vesara Vimana.
+The stucco image of Agasthiyar, Pulasthiyar, and Vivarjitha (Devlok bird Annam) worshiping Lord Shiva with golden bilva leaves is on the east face of the vimana.
+The whole temple was constructed with bricks and cement.

 HISTORY AND INSCRIPTIONS.

-From the remains of the original temple, the Shiva Linga and beheaded Nandhi, it was concluded that the original temple belongs to 8th to 9th Pallava Period.
-It was also told that the temple was under worship till 18th to 19th Century ( 124 years ) before.
-This present temple was constructed on the same place where the Shiva Linga was found and Kumbhabhishekam was also conducted on 08th June 2017.
-The required fund was received from Public and Locals.
+From the remains of the original temple, the Shiva Linga, and the beheaded Nandhi, it was concluded that the original temple belonged to the 8th to 9th Pallava Period.
+It was also said that the temple was under worship till the 18th to 19th Century (124 years).
+This present temple was constructed in the same place where the Shiva Linga was found, and Kumbhabhishekam was also conducted on 08th June 2017.
+The required fund was received from the Public and Locals.
 It was believed that this was possible due to the grace of Agastya Muni.

 LEGENDS

-It is believed that Agasthiyar and Pulasthiyar Worshiped Lord Shiva of this temple and Vivarjitha ( Devlok bird Annam ) worshiped Lord Shiva with golden bilva leaves.
-Hence Lord Shiva is called as Kanakapureeswarar.
+It is believed that Agasthiyar and Pulasthiyar worshiped Lord Shiva of this temple, and Vivarjitha (Devlok bird Annam) worshiped Lord Shiva with golden bilva leaves.
+Hence, Lord Shiva is called Kanakapureeswarar.

 TEMPLE TIMINGS:

-Since the temple is located in a remote place and oru kaala pooja is conducted, the opening and closing is unpredictable.
+Since the temple is located in a remote place and oru kala pooja is conducted, the opening and closing are unpredictable.

 CONTACT DETAILS: